fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 ## Dante Via

-After numerous researches i finally found an alternative to Loopback for Windows, this is [Danta Via](https://www.audinate.com/products/software/dante-via).
+After numerous researches I finally found an alternative to Loopback for Windows, this is [Danta Via](https://www.audinate.com/products/software/dante-via).

 Pros | Cons
 ------------ | -------------
 Easy to use and very easy configuration | It's not free, you need to buy the [licence](https://www.audinate.com/products/software/dante-via#getvia)
-Avaible for Windows and Mac OS | It's not open source Very flexible route audio for each application| Limited to 16x16 channels Possibility to route sound over network [[3]()]  |
+Available for Windows and Mac OS | It's not open source Very flexible route audio for each application| Limited to 16x16 channels Possibility to route sound over network [[3]()]  |